GriffithsLab/brainmodes2025-website/content/info.md

 Submit your abstract following the instructions on the registration page.
 The top-rated abstract submissions will be offered a speaker slot in one of the short talk sessions.

-Information on travel and recommended accomodation is also given on the registration page.
+Information on travel and recommended accommodation is also given on the registration page.